-Joern is a platform for robust analysis of C/C++ code.
+Joern is a platform for robust analysis of source code, bytecode, and binary code.
 It generates code property graphs, a graph representation of code for cross-language code analysis.
 Code property graphs are stored in a custom graph database.
 This allows code to be mined using search queries formulated in a Scala-based domain-specific query language.
 Joern is developed with the goal of providing a useful tool for vulnerability discovery and research in static program analysis.

 The core features of Joern are:

-Fuzzy Parsing of C/C++.
-Joern employs a fuzzy parser for C/C++ based on the concept of Island grammars.
-The parser enables importing arbitrary code even if a working build environment cannot be supplied or parts of the code are missing.
+Robust parsing.
+Joern allows importing code even if a working build environment cannot be supplied or parts of the code are missing.

 Code Property Graphs.
 Joern creates semantic code property graphs from the fuzzy parser output and stores them in an in-memory graph database.
 SCPGs are a language-agnostic intermediate representation of code designed for query-based code analysis.